wafibismail/exploring-cpp/README.md

   - sufficient - must provide sufficient functionality to meet clients' needs
   - general - flexible as to be usable by many different clients; inclusion of functionality should not be based on percieved importance
   - stable - no breaking changes
 - parameterized classes a.k.a. templates: classes that include a base-type specification.
-E.g. Vector e.g. Vector<char>, Vector<int>, etc.
+E.g. Vector e.g. Vector&lt;char>, Vector&lt;int>, etc.
 - bounds-checking: testing whether an index is valid
 - on declaration of primitive variables (without explicit initialization), the memory used to hold the variables still holds the value it has before the declaration
 - on declaration of classes, the case is different due to constructors being invoked, which leads to initializations.